Types of socialism: Practice

-Most forms and derivatives of Marxism and anarchism advocated total or near-total socialization of the economy.
-Less radical schools (e.g. Reformism and reformist Marxism) proposed a mixed market economy instead.
-Mixed economies can in turn range anywhere from those developed by the social democratic governments that have periodically governed Northern and Western European countries, to the inclusion of small cooperatives in the planned economy of Yugoslavia under Josip Broz Tito.
+Most forms and derivatives of Marxism have advocated total or near-total socialization of the economy.
+Less radical schools (e.g. reformism and reformist Marxism) proposed a mixed market economy instead.
+Mixed economies can range from those developed by the social democratic governments that have periodically governed Northern and Western European countries to the inclusion of small cooperatives in the planned economy of Yugoslavia.
 A related issue is whether it is better to reform capitalism to create a fairer society (e.g. most social democrats) or to totally overthrow the capitalist system (all Marxists).

-Some schools advocate centralized state control of the socialized sectors of the economy (e.g. Leninism), whilst others argue for control of those sectors by workers' councils (e.g. anarchist communism, council communism, left communism, Marxism or syndicalism).
+Some schools advocate centralized state control of the socialized sectors of the economy (e.g. Leninism), while others argue for control of those sectors by workers' councils (e.g. anarchist communism, council communism, left communism, Marxism or syndicalism).
 This question is usually referred to by socialists in terms of "ownership of the means of production".
-None of the social democratic parties of Europe advocate total state ownership of the means of production in their contemporary demands and popular press.
+Most contemporary European social democratic parties do not advocate comprehensive ownership of the means of production and generally support mixed-market economic systems.

-Another issue socialists are divided on is what legal and political apparatus the workers would maintain and further develop the socialization of the means of production.
-Some advocate that the power of the workers' councils should itself constitute the basis of a socialist state (coupled with direct democracy and the widespread use of referendums), but others hold that socialism entails the existence of a legislative body administered by people who would be elected in a representative democracy.
+Another issue socialists are divided on is what legal and political apparatus workers would maintain in order to further develop the socialization of the means of production.
+Some advocate that the power of workers' councils should constitute the basis of a socialist state (coupled with direct democracy and the widespread use of referendums), while others hold that socialism entails the existence of a legislative body administered by people who would be elected in a representative democracy.

 Different ideologies support different governments.
-During the era of the Soviet Union, Western socialists were bitterly divided as to whether the Soviet Union was actually socialist, moving toward socialism, or inherently unsocialist and in fact inimical to true socialism.
-Similarly, today the government of the People's Republic of China claims to be socialist and refers to its own approach as socialism with Chinese characteristics, but many other socialists consider modern China to be essentially capitalist.
-The Chinese leadership concurs with most of the usual critiques against a command economy and many of their actions to manage what they call a socialist economy have been determined by this opinion.
+During the era of the Soviet Union, Western socialists were divided as to whether the Soviet Union was actually socialist, moving toward socialism, or inherently non-socialist and inimical to true socialism.
+Today, the government of the People's Republic of China claims to be socialist and refers to its own approach as socialism with Chinese characteristics, but many other socialists consider modern China to be essentially capitalist.
+The Chinese leadership concurs with most of the usual critiques of a command economy, and many of their actions to manage what they call a socialist economy have been determined by this opinion.

 Socialist planned economy

-This form of socialism combines public ownership and management of the means of production with centralized state planning and can refer to a broad range of economic systems from the centralized Soviet-style command economy to participatory planning via workplace democracy.
-In a centrally-planned economy decisions regarding the quantity of goods and services to be produced as well as the allocation of output (distribution of goods and services) are planned in advance by a planning agency.
-This type of economic system was often combined with a one-party political system and is associated with the Communist states of the 20th century.
+A socialist planned economy combines public ownership and management of the means of production with centralized state planning, and can refer to a broad range of economic systems from the centralized Soviet-style command economy to participatory planning via workplace democracy.
+In a centrally-planned economy, decisions regarding the quantity and allocation of goods and services to be produced are planned in advance by a planning agency.
+This type of economic system has often been combined with a one-party political system and is associated with the Communist states of the 20th century.